douglasgscofield/bioinfo/convertHapSNPsToArlequin/README.md

    the function `convertHapSNPsToArlequin()`
 3. `example_data.txt`, a very simple data file defining haplotypes for 13 individuals belonging to 3 populations
-4. `example_output.arp`, in Arlequin project file format, the contents of which are identical to the output that should be produced by entering within R:
+4. `example_output.arp`, in Arlequin project file format

+The contents of `example_output.arp` are identical to the output that should be produced by entering within R:

     convertHapSNPsToArlequin(infile="example_data.txt")